 This course will benefit artists with specific interests in the medical and forensic applications of visual art.

-It will also provide a postgraduate qualification for police artists, and medical artists working in the NHS, who are seeking validation or further specialisation of existing skills to conform with medico-legal procedures and for registration with relevant professional bodies.
+It will also provide a postgraduate qualification for artists seeking validation or further specialisation of existing skills to conform with medico-legal procedures, and for registration with relevant professional bodies.
+This includes police artists and medical artists working in the NHS.